Solar Panels Comparison: Types & Brands

 Three tests to determine if a Solar Panel brand is good

-Our main advice is do not take any individuals (friend, installer, neighbour) opinion on what is a good solar panel brand and look at the independent tests and rankings for solar panels.
-To determine if the panel you have been quoted is a good one – first see if the brand appears on the below 2 lists (and read what the list means) and then head to their website and understand their warranty claim process.
+Our main advice is do not take any individual’s (friend, installer, neighbour) opinion on what is a good solar panel brand and look at the independent tests and rankings for solar panels.
+To determine if the panel you have been quoted is a good one – first, see if the brand appears on the below 2 lists (and read what the list means) and then head to their website and understand their warranty claim process.

 If however you’re short of time and want to get to the point, we’ve written an article on the 10 Best Solar Panels in Australia 2021.

-This ranking reflects the opinion of Solar Choice only and we encourage readers to do their own research and come to their own conclusions.
+This ranking reflects the opinion of Solar Choice only and we encourage readers to do their research and come to their own conclusions.

 Test 1 – Tier One Ranking

 The infamous tier 1 ranking is NOT a measure of Solar Panel quality in any way.
-It is simply an indication of the bankability of the manufacturer based on publicly released information on the financial health the company.
+It is simply an indication of the bankability of the manufacturer based on publicly released information on the financial health of the company.
 This should give you an idea if the company is a large, well-known manufacturer.

 Tier 1 Ranking 2020 – Q4